-Use Plazoom’s Sentence Builder Game to develop year 5 pupils’ use of adverbials in their sentences.
+Use our Sentence Builder Game to develop year 5 pupils’ use of adverbials in their sentences.

-They will do this by: understanding what an adverbial or adverbial phrase is; and understanding how this can be positioned in different places within a sentence.
+They will do this by: understanding what adverbials or adverbial phrases are; and understanding how these can be positioned in different places within a sentence.